+The Dos and Donts of Basement Waterproofing.
 You’ve heard about basement waterproofing, but are you familiar with the different methods?
 As a property owner, it’s important that you learn what you should and shouldn’t do when waterproofing your basement.
 If you’re searching for tips on basement waterproofing, you’re on the right path.
-All you have to do now is familiarize yourself with the best steps and methods to use to increase your chances of keeping water and moisture out of your basement.
-Here is a list of the do’s and don’ts of basement waterproofing.
+You must now familiarize yourself with the best steps and methods to increase your chances of keeping water and moisture out of your basement.
+Here is a list of the dos and don’ts of basement waterproofing.

 Don’t Ignore Water Problems

 This is commonplace for small leaks and moisture issues.
-People believe that basements are naturally damp and are designed to be that way.
-When you first notice any level of moisture or see leaks, even if they’re small, you should have the issue fixed right away.
-Mold, mildew and rot can take over your basement and foundation, causing structural issues and health problems.
+People believe basements are naturally damp and designed to be that way.
+When you first notice any moisture level or see leaks, even if they’re small, you should have the issue fixed immediately.
+Mould, mildew and rot can take over your basement and foundation, causing structural and health problems.
 By nipping the problem in the bud, you can avoid it becoming a hazard in the future.

 Do Have Your Basement Inspected Regularly

 Few people have their basements inspected annually.
 In order to find problems when they first arise, you have to keep a close eye on new cracks and holes that form.
-Having a professional come to your home to inspect the basement and the exterior of your foundation for cracks, leaks, standing water and condensation can help you catch small problems before they become big.
-It’s a good idea to have your basement inspected before the rainy season and winter each year.
+Having a professional come to your home to inspect your foundation’s basement and exterior for cracks, leaks, standing water and condensation can help you catch small problems before they become big.
+Having your basement inspected before the rainy season and winter each year is a good idea.

 Don’t Waterproof Your Basement Yourself

 A lot of homeowners are into DIY projects, but some things are just best left up to the professionals.
 You don’t want to make the mistake of doing something wrong or incompletely to where it puts your basement in danger of excess moisture and water leaks.
-The issue with DIY waterproofing is that homeowners lack the knowledge of the art.
-There’s more to it than just covering up holes and cracks with waterproofing products found in home improvement stores.
-A lot of the tools and materials sold in stores aren’t on the level of the products that the professionals use.
+The issue with DIY waterproofing is that homeowners lack knowledge of the art.
+There’s more to it than just covering up holes and cracks with waterproofing products in home improvement stores.
+Many of the tools and materials sold in stores aren’t on the level of the professionals’ products.